iva2k/svelte-blank-20221125/README.md

 ```

 iOS platform is installed but not fully scripted in this repo, custom scripts can easily be added.
 See [CREATING](./CREATING.md)

+## Customizing

+Check file `src/lib/config/websiteAsync.js` for setting all information about the App / Website.

+Many variables are also set in `.env` file.

 ## How This App Was Created